Darkov3/better-editables/README.md

 - make popup smart in displaying
 - add different classes for submit and cancel buttons
 - remove dataSource option and use typeSettings for select
+- create validator method should auto attach the validator to an element after create, if called from an element
+- methods and functions should return appropriate objects

 Features:
 - add typeahead type <- priority